 The object of pruning operation is to produce knot free timber which can be obtained more effectively by removing lateral buds before they get time to develop into branches.
 Bud pruning method involves removal of lateral buds by rubbing off or clipping off very young branches.
 In Poplars adventitious buds are removed as soon as possible they appear in the next spring season.
-The large branches are pruned in the spring before the sap rises so that wounds are healed up or occluded early.
-This is also practiced in case of Salix alba (willow) which produces timber for cricket bats.
-This is also practiced to some) extent in conifers too.
+The large branches are pruned in the spring before the sap rises so that wounds are healed up or occuladed early.
+This is also practised in case of Salix alba (willow) which produces timber for cricket bats.
+This is also practised to some ) extent in conifers too.
 After bud-pruning the saplings which become lankly are liable to be affected by wind.

-Unit 7: Protection of Plantations
+Unit 7: Protection of Plantations:

-- 7.0.
-Learning Objectives

-- 7.1 Introduction

-- 7.2 Adverse weather conditions

-- 7.2.1 Frost

-- 7.2.2 Lightning

-- 7.2.3 Snowfall

-- 7.2.4 Wind

-- 7.2.5 Hot Sun

-- 7.2.6 Drought

-- 7.2.7 Floods

-- 7.2.7 Air Pollution 7.3 Damage by grazing

-- 7.4 Wild animals

-- 7.4 Wild animals

-- 7.5 Disease

-- 7.6 Plantation Diseases

-- 7.6 Insects

-- 7.7.
-Forest fires

-- 7.7.1 Classification of Forest Fire

-- 7.7.2 Types of Forest Fire

-- 7.7.3 Fire Damage

-- 7.7.5 The needs of the fire management

-- 7.7.6 Prevention of Fire

-- 7.7.7 Fire Detection and Suppression
+7.0.
+Learning Objectives 7.1: Introduction 7.2.
+Adverse weather conditions 7.2.1.
+Frost 7.2.2.
+Lightning 7.2.3.
+Snowfall 7.2.4.
+Wind 7.2.5.
+Hot Sun 7.2.6.
+Drought 7.2.7.
+Floods 7.2.7.
+Air Pollution 7.3.
+Damage by grazing 7.4.
+Wild animals 7.5.
+Disease 7.6.
+Insects 7.7.
+Forest fires 7.8 General Control Measures 7.9: Summary